DavidePafumi/DavidePafumi.github.io/_pages/about.md

 layout: about
 title: about me
 permalink: /
-subtitle: my bio and some more
+subtitle: my bio and something more

 profile:
   align: right